Packing your mom purse for outdoor adventure

 I recommend you go out and find yourself an appropriate mom purse: I love my bag.
 It’s strap crosses my chest and the bag sits comfortably against my bag.
 Like this one or this one.
 These can be very comfortable to wear.
 Mine has a pocket for water (or bear spray) and I feel fine wearing it into the woods, to the grocery store, and out for dinner.

-Your goal is to have your purse ready for play at all times… this means, your purse needs to be light enough to walk comfortably with it, and filled with enough ‘essentials’ that you’ll feel comfortable grabbing it and heading out the door.
+Your goal is to have your purse ready for play at all times… this means, your purse needs to be light enough to walk comfortably with it, and filled with enough ‘essentials’ that you’ll feel comfortably prepared grabbing it and heading out the door.

 all the items found in a mom purse, diaper, sunglasses, keys, emergency kit, shopping bag, wallet, snacks, baby wipes.